“The rumors are that [rookie] Allen is not returning with the Phillies to Connie Mack Stadium on Wednesday. He’s going directly to the Hall of Fame.”1

 As a child Allen spent hours batting stones and announcing every hitter in the Brooklyn Dodgers’ lineup until he got to his favorite player, Jackie Robinson.
 “I was always paying for new window panes all over the neighborhood,” said Mrs. Allen.
 “The neighbors wouldn’t even bother to ask the kids who was responsible.
 They would just come and tell me it was Dickie again.
 I knew they were right, too, because there were no baseball fields in all of Chewton or Wampum that could hold a stone if Dickie hit it good.”2 Allen summed up his childhood succinctly: “My mom did a swell job of raising us.”3

 An outstanding athlete at Wampum High School, Allen was a starting guard on the basketball team, which had achieved national prominence in the 1950s under coach L. Butler Hennon.
 In 1958 Dick and his older brothers, Hank and Ronnie, played on the team together.
 Amazingly, all three earned All-State honors in basketball, and all were later signed by the Phillies and played baseball in the major leagues.
-In 1960 the basketball team, captained by Dick, won the Division B state championship.
+In 1958 and 1960, the basketball team, captained by Dick the latter year, won the Division B state championship.
 Allen earned All-American honors although he was only 5-feet-11-inches tall and weighed 187 pounds.

 Dick put baseball ahead of basketball because baseball paid better then and the Allen children wanted to buy a new home for their mother.
 Dick’s prowess on the diamond caught the attention of Phillies scout John Ogden, who said that he took one look at the young Allen and knew he was special.
 Ogden endeared himself to the family and did not allow Allen out of his sight.
 Allen was signed upon graduation from high school for an estimated $70,000.
 The first thing Dick did was buy his mother that new house.